Oghenekaro66/Corporate-Attrition-Prediction/README.md

 ---

 Finally, with the aid of seaborn and matplotlib, I plotted a heatmap of the feature importances using the computed correlation matrix.
-This is to show the strength of association between the variables and those that are strongly related.
+This is to show the strength of association between the variables and also those that are strongly related.

 ![Heatmap](https://github.com/Oghenekaro66/Corporate-Attrition-Prediction/assets/116779227/938ddc6f-edcc-42b1-9a96-4a58c7ecc386)

 ---

-## Visualization and Business Intelligence:
+## Visualization and Business Intelligence
-This phase involved generating a visual report that provides meaningful insights into different features within the dataset.
+This is the generation of visual reports that provide meaningful insights into different features within the dataset.

 ![BI_I](https://github.com/Oghenekaro66/Corporate-Attrition-Prediction/assets/116779227/c56e0381-732a-41ea-bc53-2453d5d8f1d5)